Skip to main content

 • PTR — reverse DNS.
 Maps an IP back to a hostname (queried via the in-addr.arpa zone — IPFerret submits the query in the right form for you).

 • Shareable URLs.
-Send a teammate /dns?name=example.com&type=MX and they'll see the same answer.
+Send a teammate /dns?name=example.com&type=MX and they will see the same answer you did.

 JSON API